 While he is appointed to "feed the lambs and sheep" of Christ, to "confirm his brethren," and welcome the first pagan convert into the Church, Peter is no plaster saint.
 Weakness of faith (when he began to sink), rash self-confidence and eventual denial are also portrayed by him.
 But these serve only to underline the grandeur of his conversion, when with a new clarity of self-knowledge he turns and says to Jesus: "You know that I love you."
 The task is not one of stern domination, or merely of the efficient organisation of Christ's Church.
 Pastor and penitent at once, convert and the support for other converted sinners, he leads the faithful by witness and example.
 This pastoral understanding of authority finds a lovely echo in the first epistle of Peter.
 Elders or leaders are asked to "tend the flock of God, not as domineering over those in your charge, but being examples to the flock" (5:13.)
 Just so, Peter tended the early church by sharing his deep faith in Christ the Risen Lord.
 So, he kept them united in a community of mutual love, and in faithful obedience to the Gospel.
 Such an ideal situation of harmony in the Church is briefly sketched for us in the Acts (2:42ff; 4:32f.)

-What of today's Church, spread in all continents, united under the leadership of pope Francis?
+What of today's Church, spread through our world, united under the leadership of pope Francis?
 How can this work of teaching, encouraging and uniting so many millions of baptised believers be carried on?
 Jesus remains at the centre, as the Christ, Son of the Living God, and he continues to be the Church's true Rock.
 We today, just as much as in the time of St Peter, need the ministry of faithful apostles, entrusted by Christ to build up his people, witness to the faith, and provide leadership in Christian love.
 Pope, bishops, priests and other ministries exist in order to serve.
 But in some sense, we get the service that we deserve.
 It is for us to make known to our pastors both our appreciation and our loyal criticisms; especially to pray for them, for their courage and perseverance.
 Today we particularly remember the present successor of Peter, our Pope; that God may establish him in faith and wisdom; that being strong in himself, he may confirm the brethren; and that as Chief Shepherd he may help us on our way to the Kingdom.